slashd0t/rotating-file-stream-modified/README.md

 ### maxSize

-If specified, it's value must respect same syntax of [size](#size) option and is the maximum size of _rotated files_ to be kept.
+If specified, it's value must respect same syntax of [option.size](#size) and is the maximum size of _rotated files_ to be kept.

 # Rotation logic